Saints fire coach Dennis Allen after seventh straight loss. Darren Rizzi named interim coach

 “DA is an excellent football coach,” Saints general manager Mickey Loomis said.
 “This season, we’ve had an avalanche of injuries.
 It took its toll.
 DA has never offered excused.
 He fought each day for this organization and this team and that is what makes today disappointing.”

-The Saints named special teams coordinator Darren Rizzi the club’s interim coach for the final eight games of what is expected to be the fourth straight season without a playoff berth for New Orleans (2-7).
+The Saints named special teams coordinator Darren Rizzi the club’s interim coach for the final eight games of what is trending toward a fourth straight season without a playoff berth for New Orleans (2-7).

 Allen is 18-25 without a playoff appearance since taking over in 2022 after Sean Payton, the most successful coach in Saints history, began what turned out to be a one-season retirement from coaching.